Charge-Hyperscaling Violating Lifshitz hydrodynamics from black-holes: Hydrodynamic ansatz

 The gauge field and dilaton are not affected by the Galilean boost;

-For a homogeneous boost, $v^i=$const., this is an exact solution of the equations of motion.
+For a homogeneous boost, $v^i=$constant, (\ref{BoostedBH}) and (\ref{B1}) provide an exact solution of the equations of motion.

-Now, we replace the parameters $r_0$ and $v^i$ by slowly varying function $r_0(x)$ and $v^i(x)$ of the boundary coordinates $x^\mu$.
+We now replace the parameters $r_0$ and $v^i$ by slowly-varying functions $r_0(x)$ and $v^i(x)$ of the boundary coordinates $x^\mu$.
 Moreover, we promote $a$, $\mu$ and the constant part of $A_i$ ( which is usually gauged away) to space-time dependent functions.

-where $\mathcal A_i(x)$ comes from the constant part of $A_i$ but now is replaced by functions of $x^\mu$.
-The above are no longer a solution of the equations of motion, and we must introduce additional correction terms;
+where $\mathcal A_i(x)$ originates from the constant part of $A_i$ but now is replaced by functions of $x^\mu$.
+This is no longer a solution of the equations of motion, and we must introduce additional correction terms;

 where the background fields $\bar g_{\mu\nu}$, $\bar A_\mu$ and $\bar\phi$ are given by \eqref{BGmetric}-\eqref{BGscalar}.